mapsync/grayson-advisory2/site/content/post/hydrant-flushing.md

 date: 2025-04-21T17:08:52.483Z
 description: Hydrant Flushing will begin on Monday, April 28th through May 26th.
 ---
-The Grayosn Utilities will blush fire Hydrants starting on Monday, April 28th through May 26th 2025.
+The Grayson Utilities will flush fire Hydrants starting on Monday, April 28th through May 26th 2025.
 All areas will be affected.

 This may cause discoloration and/or low water pressure.